marteinn/Notebook/django/tip-mocking-gettext.md

-# Django - Tips

-## Tip: Mocking unittest translations in Django
+# Tip: Mocking unittest translations in Django

 This is a simple example on how you can mock gettext/translation in django.